martinwalsh/mk/README.md

 - Make has been around a looooong time.
 It's stable, and may be installed in your dev environment already.
 - It can be used to automate any task that can be executed as a shell command.
-- The use of variables, dependencies and pattern rules in a Makefile can reduce repetition and complexity, making it easier to manage and understand the build process.
 - Make provides primitives, like variables, dependencies and pattern rules, that can be used to reduce repetition and complexity.
 - Make provides a standard interface so that you can build multiple projects the same way, reducing cognitive load.
 - Makefiles are self-documenting by nature, and significantly improved by introducing `mk`.